Lori Vallow claims ‘no one was murdered’ in bizarre sentencing statement

-Lori Vallow claims ‘no one was murdered’ as she breaks silence for first time in bizarre sentencing statement
+Lori Vallow claims ‘no one was murdered’ as she breaks silence in bizarre sentencing statement

-A sobbing Lori Vallow shockingly claimed that “no one was murdered” as she broke her silence for the first time over the horrific murders of her two children and her lover’s wife in a chilling statement at her sentencing hearing.
+A sobbing Lori Vallow shockingly claimed that “no one was murdered” as she broke her silence for the first time over the horrific murders of her two children and her lover’s wife in a chilling statement at sentencing.

-In the bizarre statement, the doomsday “cult mom” read out a Bible quote, spoke of visiting “heaven” and continued to channel her doomsday cult beliefs while claiming “I have had many communications with Jesus Christ”.
+In the bizarre remarks, the so-called “cult mom” read out a Bible quote, spoke of visiting “heaven” and continued to channel her doomsday cult beliefs while claiming “I have had many communications with Jesus Christ”.

 “Jesus Christ knows the truth.
 Jesus Christ knows no one was murdered in this case.
 Accidental deaths happened.
 Suicides happened.
 Fatal side effects of medications happened,” she said.